 “We’re planning a great night for the award attendees – cool but classy – and love what Proud Cabaret City are working with us to put on.”

-Entries for the awards close in November.
+Entries for the awards close on Friday November 22nd.
 For more information about the awards and how to attend, see the website.

 Download WNIP’s comprehensive new report—The Publisher’s Guide to Podcasting—designed to help publishers start a podcast, as well as providing a comprehensive set of tools, tips and advice on how to make your podcast a success.
 It also explores monetisation opportunities, with examples of publishers who are making significant revenue from podcasting.
 The report is free and can be downloaded here.